Most associations only represent residential landlords. The British Landlord association represent the residential and

 British Landlords Association – (The BLA)

 This helps the members deal with rent strikes and other related problems.
 Members do not need to pay for the legal process under the CFA.
-The association pays for the costs on behalf of its members.
+They pay for the costs on behalf of their members.
 The CFA is not available to new members who joined after the 3rd of May.

 National Residential Landlords Association